NASA-AMMOS/BSL/docs/api/Developer_Guide.md

  * The C standard library does not provide containers.
 Arrays is all we have, so that's what we have to work with.
  * Third party libraries providing containers may be more hassle and risk than they are worth.

+#### &raquo; M\*Lib structures should not be referenced in the Frontend API
+ * Keep M\*Lib usage to the BSL backend, and use standard/primative structs for frontend API.
+The frontend should not include any M\*Lib headers.

 # Documentation